 Stick to a Strict Irrigation Schedule

-Despite your turf being enveloped by shade, you still need to follow a strict water schedule.
-Grass shaded by trees doesn't receive as much sunlight, but the trees' canopies often prevent rainwater from getting through.
+Watering is important, even in the shade.
+Grass shaded by trees doesn’t receive as much sunlight, but the trees’ canopies often prevent rainwater from getting through.
 So be sure to utilize a routine watering schedule soaking the ground deeply but infrequently.

 Open Up Your Soil With Liquid Aeration